- March 1, 2019

-- Category: blog, Finance
+- Category: Accounting, blog, Finance

 Many businesses who seem to be doing well in terms of sales struggle to meet their financial obligations.
 This has to do with poor cash flow management.
 Indeed, the Small Business Administration (SBA) says most new businesses fail within the first 10 years due to poor cash flow.
 Without good cash flow, your business faces bleak times ahead and this is a good reason to consider accounting outsourcing.
 Simply cash flow is king in any business.